kevimwe/DoingDataScienceCaseStudy1/Case_Study_Batch.md

     #load libraries required to run this project
     source(paste0(y,"/analysis/load_libraries.R"))

-Once we have loaded all the libraries that we need, we procede to to load `Beers` and `Breweries` datasets. `load_and_explore_data.R` found in the analysis folder is geared for this loading and exploratory analysis of this two dataset.
+Once we have loaded all the libraries that we need, we proceed to load `Beers` and `Breweries` datasets. `load_and_explore_data.R` found in the analysis folder is geared for this loading and exploratory analysis of this two dataset.
 We check for the number or rows and columns, column names and structure of each dataset using str() command which is available in base R.
 [`load_and_explore_data.R`](https://github.com/kevimwe/DoingDataScienceCaseStudy1/blob/master/analysis/load_and_explore_data.R)
 is excecuted by running the codeblock below